 Prepares school psychologists for an expanded, contemporary role e.g., equity-centered SEL, systemic change, reflective practices, empowering P-12 students & families, mutually beneficial partnerships

-This program is designed for working professionals.
+This program is designed for students who are working.
 Most courses outside of practicum and internship are offered in the evenings, once a week.
-The program includes in-person, hybrid, and online courses.
+The program includes majority in-person with infrequent hybrid and remote courses.

 UW Tacoma Professor Laura Feuerborn joins us about race, equity and K-12 education.
 Feuerborn researches social emotional learning.
 This model focuses on a student's individual needs, feelings and emotions while shifting away from a more punitive approach to school discipline which has historically lead to disproportionally higher rates of suspension and explosions for BIPOC students.
 Feuerborn also discusses the new Education Specialist in School Psychology program at UW Tacoma and how it's training the next generation of school psychologists to be more equity-minded.